 Think about ways you will outperform your competition and document them in this section of your plan.

 Traditionally, a marketing plan includes the four P’s: Product, Price, Place, and Promotion.
-For a dispensary business plan, your marketing plan should include the following:

 - Advertising in local papers and magazines